kathimansilla/API-RESTful/README.md

 - Postman
 - GitHub

-This exam has been supervised by:
+This exam has been supervised and evaluated by:

 - **Iván Garrido** @igarrido-adalab
 - **Dayana Romero** @dayanare